GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/03_custom_intersection.md

 <br />

-If your scene contains primitives other than triangles, HIP RT can handle them too.
-All you need to do is provide a custom intersection function for the geometry, register the function in HIP RT, then this function will be called when a ray intersects with the primitive.
+If your scene contains primitives other than triangles, HIPRT can handle them too.
+All you need to do is provide a custom intersection function for the geometry, register the function in HIPRT, then this function will be called when a ray intersects with the primitive.

 <div align="center">
     <img src="../tutorials/imgs/03_custom_intersection.png" alt="img" width="300"/>